bookpanda/resumette/README.md

 # Resumette

-*Note: resumette is now moved to my monorepo for profile [Leomotors/Leomotors](https://github.com/Leomotors/Leomotors)*

-My Resume built on top of a nice template [narze/resume](https://github.com/narze/resume)
+My Resume is cloned from [Leomotors/resumette](https://github.com/Leomotors/resumette), which is built on [narze/resume](https://github.com/narze/resume).